 A pastry cutter, also known as a pastry blender or dough blender, is used to work solid fats like butter, shortening, or lard into flour to create a dough.
 It's most often used when making pie crust, biscuits, and some other baked goods.
-If you don't have that tool, there are several things you can use instead.
+If you don't have that tool, there are several things—a fork, knives, or even just your hands—that you can use instead.
 Every kitchen has at least three of the five alternatives, so you can get right back to baking.

 What Is a Pastry Cutter?

 If you do a lot of baking, a pastry cutter may be a worthwhile addition to your collection of kitchen gadgets.
-It's a u-shaped hand-held tool, with a series of dull blades or wires at the bottom, and a handle at the top.
-It's designed specifically for cutting solid fats into flour.
+It's a u-shaped, hand-held tool with a series of dull blades or wires at the bottom, and a handle at the top.
+It's designed specifically for cutting solid fats into the flour.

 If you decide to buy one, opt for a model with blades rather than wire as it will be a lot sturdier.
 Additionally, choose stainless steel because it won't rust.
 For most cooks, one pastry cutter should last a lifetime.